Coronations in Europe: Spain

-No monarch of Spain has been crowned as such since Isabella I of Castile (1474), Ferdinand I of Aragon (1414), and Catherine of Navarre with her husband John III of Navarre (1494).
+No monarch of Spain has been crowned as such since Isabella I of Castile (1474), Ferdinand II of Aragon (1414), and Catherine of Navarre with her husband John III of Navarre (1494).
 Joan III of Navarre was crowned as late as 1555, although she ruled Navarre beyond the Pyrenees.
 Instead, the new monarch appears at the Cortes, where he or she takes a formal oath to uphold the Constitution.
-Although the crown is evident at the ceremony, it is never actually placed on the monarch's head.
-Historical Castilian coronations were performed at Toledo, or in the Church of St Jerome at Madrid, with the king being anointed by the archbishop of Toledo.
-The monarch assumed the royal sword, sceptre, crown of gold and the apple of gold, after receiving his anointing.
+Although the crown is displayed at the ceremony, it is never actually placed on the monarch's head.
+Historical Castilian coronations were performed at Toledo, or the Church of St Jerome in Madrid, with the king being anointed by the archbishop of Toledo.
+The monarch assumed the royal sword, scepter, crown of gold and the apple of gold, after receiving his anointing.
 Aragonese coronations were performed at Zaragoza by the Archbishop of Tarragona.

 Five days after his visit to the Cortes, King Juan Carlos I attended an "Enthronement Mass" at the Church of San Jerónimo el Real in Madrid.
 Accompanied by his wife Sofia, he was escorted beneath a canopy to a set of thrones set up near the high altar.
-Following the service, the king and queen returned to the palace, where they greeted the people from the balcony, reviewed troops and attended a formal banquet.
+Following the service, the king and queen returned to the palace, where they greeted the people from the balcony, reviewed troops, and attended a formal banquet.